Extendable Generalization Self-Supervised Diffusion for Low-Dose CT Reconstruction: Experiments

-{Since the data used for training and testing were obtained in a simulated manner, to better validate the clinical usability of the method, we took several cases from real patients for the study.
-The models used for analysis were trained on the LIDC-IDRI dataset.
-In order to better demonstrate the effectiveness of the generalization, the HU values of all datasets are unified.
-As shown in Fig. \ref{fig10}, our method compared to AdaReNet well recovers the detail part and removes the shot noise.
-The noise around the original lesion is effectively removed, which helps better clinical diagnosis.
-IPDM shows smoothing after double-domain processing, some details are missing, and generalization decreases.
-Noise2Sim noise masks the important parts.
-The other methods, although stronger than FBP, are insensitive to real data noise, resulting in degraded generalization performance.
-On the contrary, our SuperDiff removes the noise to a large extent and the pathological features are well reconstructed.
+{To better demonstrate the scalability of generalization of EGenDiff, validation was conducted using both mouse and real clinical data.
+As demonstrated in Fig. \ref{fig10}, our method outperforms AdaReNet in detail recovery and noise suppression.
+It effectively removes noise around lesions while preserving diagnostic features—capabilities crucial for clinical practice.
+IPDM exhibits smoothing and detail loss after dual-domain processing, while Noise2Sim obscures structurally important regions.
+Though other methods surpass FBP, they show limited adaptability to real noise patterns.
+On the contrary, EGenDiff removes the noise to a large extent and the pathological features are well reconstructed.
+Meanwhile, the material decomposition results of mouse spectral CT shown in Fig. \ref{fig16} also indicate that EGenDiff can be extended to different fields and achieve the best results.
 It will bring a new paradigm to self-supervised denoising methods.}